Another modernist tattoo walk-poem.

 The machine chatters on its single black tooth-note.

-under your hands the body opens its book of scars…
+under hands that open the body’s book of scars…

 rope-white ladder marks,